Class maps for visualizing classification results: Introduction

 \section{Introduction}

 Classification is a major tool of statistics and machine learning.
 For an extensive introduction to classification methods see \cite{Hastie:EOSL}.
 A classification method first processes a training set of objects with given classes (labels), with the goal of afterward assigning new objects to one of these classes.
 When running the resulting prediction method on the training data or on validation data or test data, it can happen that an object is predicted to lie in a class that differs from its given label.
 This is sometimes called label bias, and raises the question whether the object might have been mislabeled.
-Our goal is to visualize aspects of the data classification to obtain insight.
+Our goal is to visualize aspects of the data classification to obtain insight in the data.
 For consistency, we will depict the predictions in the vertical direction throughout.

+We start with a simple illustrative example.
+The floral bud data originate from \cite{Wouters2015} and were kindly provided to us by Dr. Bart De Ketelaere.
+They arose from an experiment in a pear orchard with the goal of detecting floral buds in their environment with branches, bud scales, and supports for the trees.
+The data contain 550 observations and 6 variables.
+There are four classes: `branch' (49 members), `bud' (363), `scale' (94), and `support' (44).
+The classification in Section 3 yields the confusion matrix

+in which the rows are the given classes and the columns are the predicted classes.

-In its most basic form we only use the numbers of objects in each category, which can be depicted in a stacked bar chart or a mosaic plot \citep{Hartigan1981, Friendly1994}.
+After a classification is carried out, we can display the result in a stacked bar chart or a mosaic plot \citep{Hartigan1981, Friendly1994}.
 Figure \ref{fig:stackplot} shows such a stacked mosaic plot, which graphically represents the confusion matrix.
-The observed (given) classes are on the horizontal axis, and the predicted labels are on the vertical axis.
+The classes are represented by colors reminiscent of their meaning.
+The given classes are on the horizontal axis, and the predicted labels are on the vertical axis.
 The area of each rectangle is proportional to the number of objects in it.
-We see that the given classes have different numbers of objects.
+The display immediately shows that the given classes have different numbers of objects.
 Several variations of this plot are possible.
-One could rank the vertical labels in the order of the original classes, but we choose to start with the given class itself so that the lower part of each bar reflects the objects that were classified in accordance with their label.
+One could rank the vertical labels in the order of the original classes, but we choose to put the given class at the bottom so that the lower part of each bar reflects the objects that were classified in accordance with their label.
 For the other labels in each bar we take the order of the remaining original classes.
-Here we see that each class contains a few objects predicted to belong to a different class, identified by its color.
+Here we see that buds are often classified correctly but that there is some confusion between branch and support.

 Figure \ref{fig:stackplot} does not yet give us an idea why some object is predicted to belong to a different class.
 Is it because the object lies in or near a region where classes overlap?
 Or is it deeply inside its predicted class and far from its given class, arousing suspicion that its original label was wrong?
 Or is it actually far from both its given and predicted classes?
 To assist with these questions we will propose a display that incorporates additional information.